 Download: Affidavit of Good Moral Character Form – (67KB PDF)

 Local Background Check

-The local background check done at your local Sherriff’s department or Police department.
+The local background checks are done at your local Sherriff’s department or Police department.
 Go to the front desk and ask for a “Certified” or “Notarized” local background check.
-The local background check is required for everyone over the age of 18 years living in the home.
+A local background check is required for everyone over the age of 18 years living in the home.
 There is usually a nominal fee for this service.
 The fee is usually charged for each name being searched.
 As an example: Married women will have to pay for both their maiden name and their married names.

 Download: Background Fingerprint Instructions – (122KB PDF)

 Livescan Background Screening Submission – DCF Fingerprint Clearances

 Download the attached form which has our Agency Code already inserted.
 Take this form to a fingerprint location convenient for you.
 We have put a website address that gives details of fingerprinting locations.
 In addition, the form also has other fingerprinting location information.

 Download: DCF-Fingerprinting LiveScan Form – (26KB PDF)